mermaid-js/mermaid/docs/community/contributing.md

 If you need a specific diagram, you can duplicate the `example.html` file in `/demos/dev` and add your own mermaid code to your copy.

 That will be served at <http://localhost:9000/dev/your-file-name.html>.
-After making code changes, the dev server will rebuild the mermaid library.
-You will need to reload the browser page yourself to see the changes.
-(PRs for auto reload are welcome!)
+After making code changes, the dev server will rebuild the mermaid library and automatically reload the page.

 Edit files in `packages/mermaid/src` as required.